Austyns/automated-forms-with-AngularJs-PHP-MySQL/README.md

 ## Setup
 - Pull or clone repo into your local dev environment
 - Create a mySQL DB auto_forms and inport the SQL file into the database created
-- Serve your application in a Xampp or wamp server
+- Serve your application in an apache Server